 Now a modern industrial society is an exceedingly complex organisation and the human relationships within such a society tend to become increasingly complicated.
 So it is with war.
 The issues involved in a war between highly organised and technically equipped States are extremely difficult to unravel.
 Simplification is impossible except on broad and general lines.
 The scale upon which mechanised war now operates introduces with every campaign new factors and fresh issues which were outside the range of the original war purposes.
 The world is to-day so closely linked together, the interests of the great Powers so delicately interwoven, that it is impossible, so swiftly do the objectives broaden and conditions change, to discern clearly the ultimate policies of any warring State.
 As more and more of the surface of the world is brought within the sphere of military operations and nations divide themselves into hostile camps, each possessing incalculable potential for destruction, it is difficult to perceive how any end to this conflict can possibly serve the interests of any State War to-day has reached such dimensions, and involves such awful implications that it is fast becoming a raison d'etre in itself.
 Whatever aims or purposes it had when it started, they are fast becoming secondary to the necessities of war itself.
 Once the conception of Total War becomes an active reality, then the very logic of its movement takes control and creates its own purpose and destiny.
 Original war aims and promised peace policies become meaningless.
 Victory and Defeat take on the same significance.
 Both mean a cessation of War and both must contemplate a return to the problems of Peace.
 Now this War is itself, in a way, an expression of the failure to face up to these problems.
-War is a method of shelving social problems, but when war develops into Total War, not only is the direction of industrial production changed, but the very basis of society is shifted.
-No industrial country once organised for Total can revert back to the loose and undisciplined social organisations of capitalist democracy. attempt such a return would immediately produce condition of economic and political chaos.
-Neither can the war provide a solution to any of the problems of Peace that contributed in large and to form some general political and economeasure to its outbreak; in every case it can but exacerbate and develop them.
+War is a method of shelving social problems, but when war develops into Total War, not only is the direction of industrial production changed, but the very basis of society is shifted. industrial country once organised for Total can revert back to the loose and undisciplined social organisations of capitalist democracy. attempt such a return would immediately produce condition of economic and political Neither can the war provide a solution to any of measure to its outbreak; in every case it can but exacerbate and develop them.
 But war can temporarily obscure these problems, and total war can provide a measure of escape from peacetime embarrassments so long as it continues, and so long as Victory or Defeat can be averted.
-Thus we find ourselves to-day in the tragic circumstance that war is preferable to peace; war is becoming the normal activity of our lives, and peace the struggle of modern capitalism must give us, not abnormal eventuality to be feared.
+Thus we find ourselves to-day in the tragic circumstance that war is preferable to peace; war is becoming the normal activity of our lives, and peace the abnormal eventuality to be feared.